SettRaziel/wrf_statistics/README.md

 This project holds a collection of ruby files which evaluate the forecasts generated with my wrf model.
-Initially the wrf output for a given location will be compared with oberservation data from the german weather service (DWD).
+Initially the wrf output for a given location will be compared with observation data from the german weather service (DWD).

 Current version: v0.0.1